I wanted to ask the community if this was something they needed so I put a survey together and sent it to people in the village

 If you’ve already talked to your community about their needs, you’ll understand more about the need you're trying to meet.

-the positive changes that might happen to the people attending your event
+the positive changes that might happen to the people attending your activity

 the positive effect those changes will have on your community as a whole

-This will help you understand how to promote your event effectively when you get to that point.
+This will help you understand how to promote your activity effectively when you get to that point.